TS Desert Demon Bey- customized Huckleberry Bey

 Though I have scaled back the amount of Customs that flow out of this old house, I still very much enjoy this craft.
 I use acrylics when painting, and use mohair for mane and tails.
 I still love the haired model, even though the sculpted mane and tail seem more popular now.
 Breyer molds I like to work on include the Proud Arabian Stallion, Adios, Stud Spider, Clydesdale Stallion, 5-Gaiter, Midnight Sun, San Domingo, Roy, Lady Phase and the Western Horse.
 The newer Huck, ASB, NSH, Strapless, Silver, and many of the Stone molds have become favorites to work on as well.
 I don't do as many PAS or Western Horses these days because of the newer molds like the Breyer ASB and the Stone Arab.
 My specialty is Drafter breeds even after all this time.

-Because of time constraints, degenerative disk disease in my neck, glaucoma, and other life obligations, I do not take in as many custom orders as I once did, however, I still will accept a half dozen or so a year from trusted customers.
+Because of time constraints, degenerative disk disease and arthritis in my neck, glaucoma, and other life obligations, I do not take in as many custom orders as I once did, however, I still will accept a half dozen or so a year from trusted customers.
 My turnaround time is quite long these days, and because of that, I plan to offer customs via occasional saleslists and on Ebay, so check there occasionally if you are in the market for one of my models.

 My current herd of OFs and CMs stands at around 200+, not counting the slew of SM, Lbs and other mini sizes horses in my studio hutch.
 I photo show extensively, in such places as MEPSA, OFCC, and AMAHA.
 I also show online in TOPSA and IMEHA, amongst others.